Practical information for EU students

 FAQ's about Health insurance:

-Do I need health insurance if I have a pre-existing medical condition?
+• Do I need health insurance if I have a pre-existing medical condition?

 Yes, it's important to be well insured if you have pre-existing medical conditions, psychological conditions, HIV/AIDS, or other regular medical costs.
 Check with your insurance company to see if they will continue to cover you while you are in the Netherlands.
 If not, we strongly recommend obtaining supplemental private health insurance to cover these costs.

-What kind of health insurance do I need if I plan to work or do volunteer work in the Netherlands?
+• What kind of health insurance do I need if I plan to work or do volunteer work in the Netherlands?

 If you plan on working or doing volunteer work, you must purchase standard Dutch health insurance, even if you are already insured elsewhere.
 Read more about this under "Other useful information"

-WUR Card
+WUR card

 The WURcard has the following functions:

-• Library card
+• Library access

-• Identification for access to WUR buildings
+• Entry to WUR buildings

-• EWallet payment method
+• E-wallet payment

 How will I receive my WURcard?